Discrimination Grievance Procedures FAQs

 Members of the University community whom have been hurt by sexual and relationship violence – is a critical campus concern.
 The University strictly prohibits the crimes of sexual assault, dating violence, domestic violence or stalking.
 Further, these crimes have no place within our University community.
 The federal Violence Against Women Reauthorization Act (VAWA) placed new obligations with colleges and universities under its Campus Sexual Violence Elimination (SaVE) Act provision in 2014.
 These new regulations are designed, in part, to help prevent sexual assault, dating violence, domestic violence and stalking, while also raising awareness and providing support at every turn.
 Our campus community is committed to creating a safe environment for all faculty, staff and students and this brochure offers resources and useful information.
 The useful information includes reporting responsibilities, resources and where to locate the procedures to address allegations of sexual and relationship violence.

-Question 9: Where do I find information regarding student-to-student illegal discrimination
+Question 9: Where do I find information regarding student-to-student illegal discrimination allegation resources?

 Questions about allegations of student to student illegal discrimination should be directed to the Office of Institutional Diversity, Equity and Access, 270.809.3155.
-A copy of the Student Disciplinary Proceedings are availble.
+A copy of the Student Disciplinary Proceedings are available.
 The Office of Student Affairs is also available for inquiries.

-Question 10: Where do I find information regarding student-to-employee or employee-to-employee
+Question 10: Where do I find information regarding student-to-employee or employee-to-employee discrimination allegation resources?

 If the allegations being made by the student or an employee are regarding a faculty or staff employee of the university, those questions should be directed to the Office of Institutional Diversity, Equity and Access (IDEA) at 270.809.3155.
 A copy of the Reporting Allegations of Discrimination and Discrimination Grievance Procedures can be downloaded.